Continental Express Flight 2574

-Continental Express Flight 2574 (Jetlink 2574) was a scheduled domestic passenger airline flight operated by Britt Airways from Laredo International Airport in Laredo, Texas to Houston Intercontinental Airport (IAH) (now called George Bush Intercontinental Airport) in Houston, Texas.
+Continental Express Flight 2574 was a scheduled domestic passenger airline flight operated by Britt Airways from Laredo International Airport in Laredo, Texas to Houston Intercontinental Airport (IAH) (now called George Bush Intercontinental Airport) in Houston, Texas.
 On September 11, 1991, the Embraer EMB 120 Brasilia turboprop, registered N33701, crashed while initiating its landing sequence, killing all 14 people on board.
 The aircraft wreckage hit an area near Eagle Lake, Texas, approximately 65 mi west-southwest of the airport.

 The media stated that there was initial speculation that a bomb had destroyed the aircraft; the National Transportation Safety Board (NTSB) subsequently discovered that missing screws on the horizontal stabilizer led to the breakup.

 Background

 Aircraft

-The involved was an Embraer 120RT Brasilia, registered as N33701 with serial number 120077.
+The aircraft involved was an Embraer 120RT Brasilia, registered as N33701 with serial number 120077.
 It was delivered to Continental Express in 1988, three years before the accident, and had accumulated 7,229 flight hours through 10,009 cycles.
 The Federal Aviation Administration records stated that the aircraft had been sent to the maintenance hangar 33 times for unscheduled repairs.